bhits/consent2share/infrastructure/README.md

 ### build-all.sh
 This script is used to build all consent2share APIs' docker images on local machine.
 After clone the c2s-runner repository under the same workspace with other consent2share APIs repositories.
 Run `build-all.sh` in `git bash` or `terminal/command line` after navigate to `scripts` folder.
+Run `docker images` to check all created docker images.

 ### publish-dockerhub.sh

 This script is used to tag docker images and publish to the dockerhub.
 Image tag is same as pom.xml version number in each APIs.

 ## Reference
-For more detail, please refer `C2S deployment guide` and APIs `README.md` file in each repository.
+For more detail, please refer `C2S deployment guide` and APIs' `README.md` file in each repository.

+## Contact

+If you have any questions, comments, or concerns please see [Consent2Share]() project site.

+## Report Issues

+Please use [GitHub Issues](https://github.com/bhits/phr-api/issues) page to report issues.